dmaleknia/hrext04-my-cruddy-app-1/README.md

 # hrext04-my-cruddy-app
-A basic CRUD app built on the front end only
+A basic CRUD app built on the front end only as part of HREXT04.